brian-wql/Car-soccer-Map-loader/README.md

   console.log('Ready!
 Press 5 at any time to open the map selector.');
 })();
 ```
-- Select the map in File Manager
+- to load a map, select it on the KEY 5
-- Join in the map: Dribbling challange remastered 1
+- Choose one of the two maps from the Custom Maps menu.
+It's usually Dribbling Challenge 1 Remastered, but it depends on the map's JSON.
 - Enjoy!

 Made by brian_wql (brian-wql)